FAQs: All-Gender Cabin

-Are you offering all-gender cabins in all summer camp sessions?
+Are you offering an all-gender cabin in all summer camp sessions?

-In 2019 we are going to pilot all-gender cabins during session IV only.
+In 2019 we are going to pilot an all-gender cabin during Session IV only.

 What age groups are going to be offered this option?

-In our pilot year we are going to offer one all-gender cabin for rising 5th and 6th graders, and one for rising 7th and 8th graders.
+In our pilot year, we are going to offer one all-gender cabin for rising 6th, 7th and 8th graders.